centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/enable-snmp-traps.md

 ## Description

-SNMP traps are information sent using the SNMP protocol from monitored equipment to a poller server.
-This information contains multiple Attributes including:
+SNMP traps are information sent using the SNMP protocol from monitored resources to a poller server.
+This information contains multiple Attributes, including:

-* Address of the equipment sending the information.
+* Address of the resource sending the information.
 * The root OID (Object Identifier) corresponding to the identifier of the message received.
 * The message sent via the SNMP trap which corresponds to a set of settings (1 to N).

-In order to be able to interpret the event received the Network supervisor server needs to possess in its configuration the necessary elements to translate the event.
-For this it must have a database containing the OID and the descriptions, this is what is called MIB files.
+In order to be able to interpret the event received, the Network supervisor server needs to possess in its configuration the necessary elements to translate the event.
+For this, it must have a database containing the OID and the descriptions, known as MIB files.
 There are two types of MIB:

-* Standard MIBs which use standardized OIDs and which are implemented by numerous manufacturers on their equipment.
+* Standard MIBs that use standardized OIDs and are implemented by numerous manufacturers on their equipment.
 * MIB manufacturers who are specific to each one and often to each equipment model.

 MIB manufacturers can be retrieved from the equipment.
 Centreon allows us to store the definition of SNMP traps in its